Menu Engineering Worksheet — Free Excel & PDF Download

 Frequently Asked Questions

-Yes.
-The worksheet is free with no email required.
-It walks you through the full Stars/Plowhorses/Puzzles/Dogs matrix with step-by-step instructions and action recommendations for each category.
+Yes — the worksheet is free.
+Enter your email on this page and the download starts immediately; no account or payment required.
+It walks you through the full matrix with action recommendations for each quadrant.

-You need two pieces of data per menu item: (1) quantity sold over the last 30-90 days, and (2) food cost per portion.
-Most POS systems (Toast, Square, Lightspeed, Aloha) can export this as a report.
-You calculate contribution margin by subtracting food cost from your selling price.
+Two things per item: quantity sold over the last 30-90 days, and food cost per portion.
+Most POS systems can export this as a report.

 Menu Engineering Worksheet